 Information You Can Find in Our Guide:

 When this form of housing assistance is paired with VA social services, homeless veterans in need can obtain safe housing while learning how to achieve long term housing stability.
-The following sections provide detailed information about the HUD-VASH program, including its benefits, requirements and the application process for veterans.
+The following steps provide helpful information about the HUD-VASH program, including its benefits, requirements and the application process for veterans.

 What are the benefits of HUD-VASH?